Guidance for Swimmers

 Q. What facilities are there?

-A. We provide a hot shower in the meadow after your swim.
-There is also a basic changing screen and a compost toilet.
+A. There is also a basic changing screen and a compost toilet.
 All water safety equipment is provided.

 Q. Why can’t I bring my younger children swimming here?